Accessible Capacity of Secondary Users: Introduction

-\IEEEPARstart{A}{s} an important model for wireless network communications, the Gaussian interference channel~(GIFC) was first mentioned by Shannon~\cite{Shannon61} in 1961 and studied a decade later by Ahlswede~\cite{Ahlswede74} who gave simple but fundamental inner and outer bounds on the capacity region of GIFC.
+\IEEEPARstart{A}{s} an important model for wireless network communications, the Gaussian interference channel~(GIFC) was first mentioned by Shannon~\cite{Shannon61} in 1961 and studied a decade later by Ahlswede~\cite{Ahlswede74} who gave simple but fundamental inner and outer bounds on the capacity region of the GIFC.
 In 1978, Carleial~\cite{Carleial78} proved that any GIFC with two pairs of users can be standardized by scaling as

-where the real numbers $X_i \in \mathcal{X}_i$, $Y_i \in \mathcal{Y}_i$~($i = 1, 2$) and $Z_i \in \mathbb{R}$~($i = 1, 2$) are the channel inputs, outputs and additive noises, respectively.
-The channel inputs are required to satisfy power constraints $P_i$ and the noises are samples from a white Gaussian process with double-sided power spectrum density one.
+where the real numbers $X_i \in \mathcal{X}_i$, $Y_i \in \mathcal{Y}_i$ and $Z_i \in \mathbb{R}$~($i\in\{1,2\}$) are the channel inputs, outputs and additive noises, respectively.
+The channel inputs $X_i$ are required to satisfy power constraints $P_i$ and the noises $Z_i$ are samples from a white Gaussian process with double-sided power spectrum density one.
 The GIFC is then completely specified by the interference coefficients $a_{12}$ and $a_{21}$ as well as the transmission powers $P_1$ and $P_2$.
 Carleial also showed that, in the case that the interference is very strong~(i.e., $a_{12}^2 \geq 1 + P_2$ and $a_{21}^2 \geq 1 + P_1$), the capacity region is a rectangle~\cite{Carleial75,Carleial78}.
 When the interference is strong~(i.e., $a_{12}^2 \geq 1$ and $a_{21}^2 \geq 1$), Han and Kobayashi~\cite{Han81}, and Sato~\cite{Sato78} obtained the capacity region by transforming the original problem into the problem to find the capacity region of a compound multiple-access channel.
 The idea of this transformation was also employed to find the capacity regions of another class of GIFCs, where the channel outputs $Y_1$ and $Y_2$ are statistically equivalent~\cite{Ahlswede74,Carleial78}.
-The capacity regions of a class of deterministic GIFCs were established by El~Gamal and Costa~\cite{ElGamal82}, where the channel outputs are deterministic functions of the inputs satisfying certain conditions.